How To Make Pysanky, the Ultimate Easter Eggs

 - Working with a small area of the egg at a time, hold it close enough to the flame to warm and melt the wax.
 Don't hold the egg directly in the flame.
 Use a tissue to wipe off the melted wax.

 - Repeat this all around the egg, warming a small area and wiping off the wax.

 - Dampen a tissue with a tiny amount of paint thinner and gently wipe the egg to remove soot.

 7. Admire your egg!

 To preserve this masterpiece, I sprayed two coats of varnish on the eggs and let them dry completely.
-Then I carefully drilled a tiny hole in the top and the bottom ends of the egg, and used an egg blower to extrude the white and yolk out of the egg.
-This was the most nerve-wracking part because I've been know to crack an egg after all that work.
+Then I carefully drilled a tiny hole in the top and the bottom ends of the egg and used an egg blower to extrude the white and yolk out of the egg.
+This was the most nerve-wracking part because I've been known to crack an egg after all that work.
 It's not pretty.

 Properly stored, pysanky can last for ages and be handed down as heirlooms.
 I keep mine in clean, dry egg cartons.